University campus in Missouri

 Transfer students benefit from Missouri's Core Transfer Curriculum (CORE 42), which guarantees the transfer of 42 credit hours statewide, reducing overall program costs and time-to-degree for students starting at community colleges.
 With 48 institutions offering Information Technology programs across the state, students have flexibility in choosing affordable entry points and pathways.
 Community colleges like Saint Louis Community College and Crowder College offer significantly lower initial costs, making them attractive options for completing foundational coursework before transferring to four-year institutions.
 Financial aid advisors at each institution can help students navigate state grants, federal loans, and scholarships to create comprehensive aid packages tailored to individual circumstances and career goals in the technology sector.

-Calculate Your Information Technology Degree ROI in Missouri
+Information Technology Degree ROI Calculator, Missouri

 Use our interactive ROI calculator to estimate your return on investment for a information technology degree in Missouri.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.